MicrosoftDocs/dynamics-365-intelligent-order-management/topics/set-up-inventory-visibility-provider.md

 [!include [banner](includes/banner.md)]

-This topic describes how to set up the Inventory Visibility provider in Microsoft Dynamics 365 Intelligent Order Management.
+This article describes how to set up the Inventory Visibility provider in Microsoft Dynamics 365 Intelligent Order Management.

-The Inventory Visibility provider add-in (also known as the Inventory Visibility service) is a first-party, out-of-box service that's available as part of Intelligent Order Management.
+The Inventory Visibility provider add-in is a first-party, out-of-box service that's available as part of Intelligent Order Management.
+It's also known as the Inventory Visibility service.
 The Inventory Visibility provider enables real-time, on-hand inventory change postings and visibility tracking across all your data sources and channels.

 For more information about the Inventory Visibility service, see [Inventory Visibility Add In](/dynamics365/supply-chain/inventory/inventory-visibility).